 "It got worse by the minute.
 It seemed like nothing could stop it."
 I painted this image while listening to new reports of terrorism, wars, and general atrocities I can't mention here.
 I couldn't help but think about the quote "Evil prevails when good people do nothing".
 I considered how much strength and determination it takes to stand up and doRead More

 Denise Draws BlogSee what's new at Corn Dog Art.

-This is part two of How to Use Narrative Art to Teach Elements of a story.
-Part one discussed setting.
+This is part four of How to Use Narrative Art to Teach Elements of a story.
+Part one discussed setting, and part two discussed conflict, part three discussed point of view, and this part discusses plot.
 Analyzing narrative art teaches students how to observe and think critically about the world around them.
-Narrative Art is particularly useful in teaching conflict.
-It allows students to visualize the problem the characters are having.
 Narrative art is art that tells a story- it mayRead More